sj14/confible/README.md

 [settings]
 # the ID allows to execute different configs to the same path
 id = "some unique identifier"
-# The position of the config written to the target.
-# Lower values are sorted before other confible parts.
-Default: "1000" (optional)
-priority = 1000
 # Filter the operating system.
 Only when the machines OS matches, the file gets processed.
 # When this is not set, the operating system doesn't matter.
 Default: "[]" (optional)
 # Possible values ($GOOS): https://go.dev/doc/install/source#environment